rapyuta-robotics/rapyuta-io-docs/hugo/content/getting-started/deploy-package.md

 Furthermore, if dependent deployments are added then each dependency's **STATUS** must read **running**.

-You may analyse all of the logs generated while deploying a package.
+You may analyse all of the corresponding [logs](/core-concepts/logging/deployment-logs) generated while deploying a package.

 If a deployment fails, the **DEPLOYMENT PHASE** will read **Failed to start**.
 You may have to click **Deprovision Deployment**, delete the corresponding